NATIONAL LOVE PEOPLE DAY

 On September 30, National Love People Day asks us to lift others up through the profound power of unconditional love.

 The human condition is a limiting and varying thing.
 How and when and where we get to use it is vaguely and oddly defined.
 What is certain is a rollercoaster-filled life of celebrations and trials.
-National Love People Day tasks us with an understanding that unconditional love requires a dedication most human beings aren’t given.
+National Love People Day tasks us to understand that unconditional love requires a dedication most human beings aren’t given.
 But, when we wholeheartedly love our neighbors with steadfast devotion, the world is a better place.
 It is the practical application of “love your neighbor as yourself.”

 The word “unconditional” on its own is quite profound.
 Look at its synonyms: wholehearted, unqualified, unreserved, unlimited, unrestricted, unmitigated, unquestioning, complete, total, entire, full, absolute, unequivocal.
 Those words are dedicated, solid, and unwavering from their commitment to something.
 There are no boundaries or limitations with the word “unconditional.”

-Add the word love, and the power of the phrase is multiplied.
+Add the word love, and the power of the phrase multiplies.
 So, on National Love People Day, offer kindness and care to the people in your community.

 HOW TO OBSERVE #NationalLovePeopleDay